Paul Greengard: Biography

 Greengard was born in New York City, the son of Pearl (née Meister) and Benjamin Greengard, a vaudeville comedian.
 His older sister was actress Irene Kane, who later became a writer by the name of Chris Chase; she died in 2013, aged 89.
 Their mother died in childbirth and their father remarried in 1927.
 The Greengard siblings' parents were Jewish, but their stepmother was Episcopalian.
 He and his sister were "brought up in the Christian tradition".

 During World War II, he served in the United States Navy as an electronics technician at the Massachusetts Institute of Technology working on an early warning system against Japanese kamikaze planes.
 After World War II, he attended Hamilton College where he graduated in 1948 with a bachelor's degree in mathematics and physics.
 He decided against graduate school in physics because most post-war physics research was focusing on nuclear weapons, and instead became interested in biophysics.

 Greengard began his graduate studies at Johns Hopkins University in the lab of Haldan Keffer Hartline.
 Inspired by a lecture by Alan Hodgkin, Greengard began work on the molecular and cellular function of neurons.
 He received his PhD in 1953 and began postdoctoral work at the University of London, Cambridge University, and the University of Amsterdam.
 Greengard then became director of the Department of Biochemistry at the Geigy Research Laboratories.

-After leaving Geigy in 1967, he worked briefly at the Albert Einstein College of Medicine and Vanderbilt University before taking a position as Professor in the Department of Pharmacology at Yale University.
+After leaving Geigy in 1967, he worked briefly at Yeshiva University's Albert Einstein College of Medicine and Vanderbilt University before taking a position as Professor in the Department of Pharmacology at Yale University.
 In 1983 he joined the faculty of The Rockefeller University.
 Greengard was a member of the Board of Scientific Governors at The Scripps Research Institute.
 He was the acting chairman of the Fisher Center for Alzheimer's Research Foundation and served on the board of the Michael Stern Parkinson's Research Foundation, which later merged with The Michael J. Fox Foundation.
 Both internationally renowned foundations support the research conducted in the Greengard laboratory at The Rockefeller University.

 He died on April 13, 2019.